 Employee Tip: Filing for Unemployment in WI; Preparing for Appeal and Hearing

-The information below is intended to supplement information from the State of Wisconsin’s Department of Workforce Development (DWD), the agency that administers unemployment.
-You should review DWD’s website information, “”How To Use Unemployment Insurance Services,” “For Workers,”starting here.
-DWD also has a web-based “Handbook,” with detailed information for employee/claimants, here.
-You can also read DWD’s FAQs here.
+The information below is intended to supplement information from the State of Wisconsin’s Department of Workforce Development (DWD), the agency that administers unemployment benefits.
+You can also review DWD’s “Handbookhere, which has detailed information for employee/claimants, and DWD’s FAQs here.

-Below are additional tips for employees about the unemployment process.
+Below is additional information for employees about the unemployment process.

 A. Are You Eligible for Unemployment Insurance?

 If you are thinking of filing for unemployment insurance (UI) benefits, the first question you may ask is, “Am I eligible?”
-In my view, you should not assumeyou are, or are not, eligible.
-You can apply for UI regardless, and have nothing to lose but your time.
+In my view, you should not assume you are, or are not, eligible.
+You can apply for UI to find out.

 As a very general matter, most employees who were terminated (fired or laid off) from their jobs are eligible for benefits.
 Also as a general matter, most employees who quit their jobs are not eligible for unemployment benefits.

 However, there are several exceptions to those general rules.
-In my observation, the most common reasons for unemployment being denied are (1) Misconduct: that is, the employer claimed the worker was fired for “misconduct” and DWD agreed; (2) Quit: DWD found that the worker quit, and did not meet any exceptions to the quit-ineligibility rule; or (3) Medical Inability to Work: DWD found the worker was medically-unable to work.
+In my observation, the most common reasons for unemployment being denied are when DWD determines one of the following occurred: (1) Misconduct: this occurs when the employer claims a worker was fired for misconduct (bad conduct considered intentional or very reckless) and DWD agrees; (2) Substantial fault: this is when DWD finds an employee violated a requirement of the employer, to a degree more severe than just a minor rule infraction, inadvertent error, or failure of the employee to perform work because of insufficient skill, ability, or equipment; (3) Quit: this occurs when DWD found that the worker quit, and did not meet any exceptions to the quit-ineligibility rule; (4) Refusal of Work: when DWD finds a worker had refused a bona fide offer of work from an employer; or (5) Medical Inability to Work: when DWD finds a worker was medically-unable to work.
 There are also several additional, less common reasons that DWD may deny UI to an employee.

 I mention the general eligibility issues so you get an advance idea of what obstacles or issues you may face.
-Again, however, you should not assume that you’re ineligible for unemployment, and it doesn’t hurt to apply.
+Again, however, you should not assume that you’re ineligible for unemployment based on your own assumptions alone.

 B. Filing the Application.